V4nden/Perpsidian/README.md

 ## Example usage

-Imagine you selelected 'What is Obsidian.MD?' in your editor and one of the commands, here's what you got then:
+You selelected 'What is Obsidian.MD?' in your editor and one of the commands, here's what you got then:

 ### Without links